quarkiverse/quarkus-ironjacamar/README.md

 ## Features

 - Manages the resource adapter lifecycle using the Quarkus container
+- Flexible configuration of resource adapters

+## Needs testing

 - Integrates with the Quarkus transaction manager
-- Flexible configuration of resource adapters

 ## Limitations